-If frying (375°F or 190°C), add 2 tbsp of all-purpose flour to the codfish mix before shaping.
+If deep-frying (375°F or 190°C), add 2 tbsp of all-purpose flour to the codfish mix before shaping, fry until golden brown.

 Serve warm or at room temperature with hot sauce and enjoy!
 Add some mixed olives, sliced fresh cheese and crusty bread for a traditional appetizer spread.